WA6S7/CleanSweep-The_Autonomous_Learner_Bot/README.md

 # CleanSweep — Reinforcement-Learning Coverage Path Planning for an Autonomous Cleaning Robot

-**Jeremy Galea** University of Malta — Faculty of ICT, Department of Arificial Intelligence
+**Jeremy Galea** University of Malta — Faculty of ICT, Department of Artificial Intelligence

 CleanSweep is an autonomous floor-coverage robot that learns to sweep an entire room while avoiding obstacles it has never seen before.
 Coverage policies are